DevWeb13/server-P14-/README.md

 *Two repositories are needed to enable the project to run:*

-## 1. BACK-END API
+## 1. FRONT-END

-You can get the API code here: <https://github.com/DevWeb13/server-P14->
+You can get the APP FRONT END code here: <https://github.com/DevWeb13/giulianoloic_14_28052022>

 Please refer to the Readme.md documentation provided for installation and use.

+## 2. BACK-END API

+The present repository contains this part of the project.
+Any package manager such as npm or yarn is required.

 ### URL/PORT